alexwaibel/home-ops/README.md

 2. ⚠️ It might take `cert-manager` awhile to generate certificates, this is normal so be patient.

 3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

-> [!WARNING]
-> Once the cluster has stabilized, you must restore the postgres database from backup.
-See [this commit](https://github.com/alexwaibel/home-ops/commit/ff8c06ed4da086f1da538f922ddf9cf1448dd934) for an example.

 ## 📣 Cloudflare post installation